This document communicates the personal information handling practices of Lifeline Australia

 8. Information security

-We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and against other misuse.
+We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and against other misuses.
 These steps include background checks, password protection for accessing our electronic IT systems, securing paper files in locked cabinets and physical access restrictions.
 Staff access to information is based on the "need to know" principle.
 We also regularly engage independent information security experts to review and test our systems and processes.

 When no longer required, personal information is destroyed or deleted in a secure manner.